Mnuchin says Main Street U.S. companies need grants, not loans

 WASHINGTON, Nov 20 (Reuters) - U.S. Treasury Secretary Steven Mnuchin on Friday defended his decision to end several of the Federal Reserve's key pandemic lending programs on Dec.
 31, saying Congress should use the money to help small U.S. companies with grants instead.

+Mnuchin denied the move was intended to handicap the administration of Democratic President-elect Joe Biden, who will take office on Jan.
+20.

+"We're not trying to hinder anything," Mnuchin said, adding that his department would work closely with the incoming administration "if things get certified."

-Mnuchin, speaking on CNBC, said he and White House Chief of Staff Mark Meadows would speak with congressional Republican leaders later Friday, and planned to redouble their efforts to pass further stimulus measures.
+He said he and White House Chief of Staff Mark Meadows would speak with congressional Republican leaders later Friday and would redouble their efforts to pass further stimulus measures.

 (Reporting by Andrea Shalal and David Lawder Editing by Chizu Nomiyama)